vttale/nsec5/draft-vcelak-nsec5.md

 instead of (up to) three.

-According to a type of a response, an authoritative server MUST include NSEC5 RRs in a response as defined in Section 8.
-For each NSEC5 RR in the response a matching RRSIG RRset and a synthesized NSEC5PROOF MUST be added as well.
+According to a type of a response, an authoritative server MUST include NSEC5 RRs in a response as defined in {{nsec5_proofs}}.
+For each NSEC5 RR in the response a matching RRSIG RRset and an NSEC5PROOF MUST be added as well.

-A synthesized NSEC5PROOF RR has the owner name set to a domain name exactly matching the name required for the proof.
+The NSEC5PROOF RR has the owner name set to a domain name exactly matching the name required for the proof.
 The class and TTL of the RR MUST be the same as the class and TTL value of the corresponding NSEC5 RR.
 The RDATA are set according to the description in Section 7.1.

 Notice, that the NSEC5PROOF owner name can be a wildcard (e.g., source of synthesis proof in wildcard No Data responses).
 The name also